Corner functions from entanglement indices of harmonic lattices: Models of harmonic lattices and entanglement indices computation

 The MI and LN between adjacent sets $A_1$ and $A_2$ are given by the length $P_B$ of the shared boundary $SB=\partial A_1 \cap \partial A_2$, as follows:

 where $\tilde{b}(\theta_i^{(j)})$ and $b(\theta_i^{(j)})$ are so called corner functions and $\theta^{(j)}_i$ is the angle corresponding to the $i-$th vertex of $SB$ belongs to $A_j$\cite{Nobili}.

 As a starting point for numerical calculations of these corner functions, we consider as the universal system $U$ a set of sites on a 2D lattice in a square with 1200 sites on a side in the x- and y-directions satisfying PBCs, so that $L_1, L_2=1200$.
 As the region for computing the correlation function values (\ref{corpq}) and (\ref{corpp}), we take a square region $D$ with 110 sites on each side parallel to those of $U$.
 In general, these computations take an enormous amount of time in the case that the $U$ and $D$ scales are large, but using Yukawa-21 at Yukawa Institute for Theoretical Physics in Kyoto University, we have significantly shortened the time.
 First, as the region $D$, we take a $110\times 110$ square region with the same centroid as $U$.
 Only in cases that the subsystem $A$ is in the region $D$, we shall calculate the MIs and LNs between subsystems $A_1$ and $A_2$.
-According to \cite{Nobili}, we take as the subsystem $A_2$ sites enclosed by $A_1$ in a square, a right isosceles triangle and a trapezoid, denoted by $A_s$, $A_r$, $A_t$ with vertex angles $\pi/2$, $\pi/4$, $3\pi/4$.
+According to \cite{Nobili}, we take, as the subsystem $A_2$, the set of sites within a square, a right isosceles triangle and a trapezoid, denoted by $A_s$, $A_r$, $A_t$ with vertex angles $\pi/2$, $\pi/4$, $3\pi/4$.
 Similarly, a parallelogram with the vertex angles $\pi/4,\ 3\pi/4$ is also considered and denoted by $A_p$.
+And we assume that these sites are enclosed by sites of the subsystem $A_1$.